-Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
+Directors are elected by a plurality of the votes cast by holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
 The two nominees receiving the highest number of affirmative votes will be elected.
+Votes to "Withhold" and broker non-votes will have no effect on the outcome of the vote.

-Brief biographies of the nominees are contained on page 31 of this Proxy Statement and include information, as of the date of this Proxy Statement, regarding the specific and particular experience, qualifications, attributes and skills of each nominee for director that led the nominating and corporate governance committee to believe that such nominee should continue to serve on the board.
+Brief biographies of the nominees are contained on page 32 of this Proxy Statement and include information, as of October 15, 2019, regarding the specific and particular experience, qualifications, attributes and skills of each nominee for director that led the nominating and corporate governance committee to believe that such nominee should continue to serve on the board.
 In addition, following the biographies of the nominees are the biographies of directors not currently up for re-election containing information as to why the committee believes that such director should continue serving on the board.

-THE BOARD RECOMMENDS A VOTE FOR THE ELECTION OF EACH OF JOAN C. MCARDLE AND SIMON J. OREBI GANN.
+THE BOARD RECOMMENDS A VOTE FOR THE ELECTION OF EACH OF DONALD P. CASEY AND ROBERT M. WHELAN, JR.

 PROPOSAL TWO.
-RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PULIC ACCOUNTING FIRM
+RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The audit committee of the board of directors has appointed KPMG LLP as our independent registered public accounting firm for fiscal 2018 and has further directed that management submit the appointment of our independent registered public accounting firm for ratification by the stockholders at the annual meeting.
+The audit committee of the board of directors has appointed KPMG LLP as our independent registered public accounting firm for fiscal 2020 and has further directed that management submit the appointment of our independent registered public accounting firm for ratification by the stockholders at the annual meeting.
 KPMG LLP has audited our financial statements since its appointment on March 12, 2008 to audit our consolidated financial statements of our fiscal year 2008.
 Representatives of KPMG LLP are expected to be present at the annual meeting.
 They will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.